baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/ImageSource.md

-To facilitate runtime selection (for device resolution and type) between multiple renditions of an image, Forms9Patch asks for a modification to how you name your files (and thus their EmbeddedResourceId).
+To facilitate runtime selection (for device resolution and type) between multiple renditions of an image, Forms9Patch prescribes how to name each rendition of your image files (and thus their EmbeddedResourceId).

 *File Name*: `base_image_name[resolution_modifier][device_modifier].fextension`